MdAbuBakarSani/asic-design-verification/systemverilog/assignments/randomization_constraints/problem_statement_26/problem_statement_26.md

 ## Observation:

-All generated numbers are valid 2-digit values and their digit sums are prime numbers, confirming correct implementation of arithmetic and membership-based constraints.
+All generated numbers are valid 2-digit values and their digit sums are prime numbers, confirming correct implementation of constraints.